Roin626/EasyImagesCropper/README.md

 ![tool step3](step3.jpg "step3")

-7.Click 'Preview' to get a preview of the effect, or directly click Process Image to complete the screenshot.
+7.Click 'Preview' to get a preview of the effect, or directly click Process Image（or click space bar） to complete the screenshot.
 The default save location is the folder where the original picture is located.

 ![tool step4](step4.jpg "step4")